Beverly Semmes: Feminist Responsibility Project (FRP)

 Semmes began work on her series Feminist Responsibility Project (FRP) in the early 2000s.
 After receiving a cache of gentleman's magazines from a neighbor, the artist has spent the last two decades censoring pages from Penthouse and Hustler magazine with ink and paint.
 She partially covers the models' bodies as they engaged in titillating positions and acts, turning them into boldly-colored, abstract shapes and leaving their extremities, faces, and limbs uncovered.
 Writing on the FRP series, critic Martha Schwendener stated, “What she leaves blank, amid these colorful, blobby abstractions, are grasping hands, supplicating eyes, or sharp stiletto heels we associate with pornographic images (and performances).”
 The censoring of the images serves as an effort to protect the subject and the viewer from the imagery of porn, highlighting American society's conflicted relationship to pornography and sexual censorship.

-In conversation with curator Ian Berry, Semmes stated that her role as a censor of the FRP images was complicated and made her feel"Shocked, amused, embarrassed.
+In conversation with curator Ian Berry, Semmes stated that her role as a censor of the FRP images was complicated and made her feel:"Shocked, amused, embarrassed.
 As I took out [body] parts that were more problematic for me, I could outlines the parts that had another appeal.
 I could bring it to a different place that made me more comfortable without the aspects that I found more disturbing."In 2014, the Tang Museum presented the exhibition Opener 27 Beverly Semmes: FRP, which subsequently traveled to the Weatherspoon Art Museum and the Faulconer Gallery at Grinnell College.

-Witch Hunt
+Witch Hunt (2021)

-Starting October 10, 2021, the Hammer Museum in Los Angeles, California, will house an exhibition titled Witch Hunt, featuring sixteen women artists from thirteen countries.
-Semmes' work Helmet (2018) will be featured alongside many other works that strive to encourage dialogue about contemporary feminist issues.
+In October 10, 2021, the Hammer Museum in Los Angeles, California, organized an exhibition titled Witch Hunt, featuring sixteen women artists from thirteen countries.
+Semmes' work Helmet (2018) was featured alongside many other works that strive to encourage dialogue about contemporary feminist issues.

+Marigold (2022)

+Semmes was one of eleven women artists commissioned by fashion designer Sarah Burton, the creative director of fashion brand Alexander McQueen, to create an artwork that would represent both their artistic style and reference motifs from the brand's latest fashion line.
+Semmes contribution was an installation of garment-based sculptures titled Marigold.
+Semmes selected a McQueen dress, handbag, and pair of shoes and incorporated these readymade garments into artworks that divert the way fashion and fashion designers have objectified women's bodies.